 Both sweet and white potatoes are “ridiculously rich in a lot of nutrients,” says Salge Blake.
 Both contain vitamin C and potassium, a blood pressure-lowering nutrient that most Americans fall short on.

 Parker House Rolls or Cornbread?

 Ounce-for-ounce, both have roughly the same number of calories and grams of carbohydrates.
 While cornmeal has some vision-protecting lutein and zeaxanthin, neither option provides a ton of nutrients, and that’s okay.
-“Not every item on the plate has to be a superfood,” Petitpain says.
+“Not every item on the plate has to be a superfood,” says Debbie Petitpain, RD, CEO at Synergy Health Technologies.
 Cornbread can be enjoyed plain, however, while a roll will probably be slathered with butter or drowned in oil, Salge Blake says.

 Better pick: Cornbread

 Champagne or a Cocktail?

 All pure alcohol contains 7 calories per gram and little other nutritional value.
 But that’s just the beginning of the story.
 Bartenders may add intrigue in the form of mixers like pomegranate or cherry juice, which make some cocktails sound like wellness tonics.
 But the juices still add extra calories.